 The Karneval der Kulturen came to be, on the one side, against the background of the growing internationality of the city, and on the other, as a reaction against the nationalism and racism that grew in the 90’s in Germany.
 The aim of the carnival was to celebrate the city’s diversity, as well as to make minorities more visible in the sphere.
 It was a clear positioning for the construction of a city based on inclusion.

-The political situation has changed in the almost 20 years of Karneval der Kulturen, but a pluralistic society has not been achieved yet.
+The political situation has changed in the 20 years of Karneval der Kulturen, but a pluralistic society has not been achieved yet.
 Racism is still an every day experience.
 Not only is the current European political landscape challenged by the resurgence of right-radicalism, German society seems not yet in the position to treat equally the various cultural traditions and heritages of its Residents.
 This is noticeable, for example, through the success of books such as Sarrazin’s “Deutschland schafft sich ab” (“Germany Abolishes Itself”,) the tiresome debate about German “Leitkultur” (“leading-culture”), or the helplessness of the German language to describe a society not based on ancestry and ethnicity.
 It is easy to experience the mechanisms of discrimination in every day life.

 The Karneval der Kulturen creates, today as in the past, an artistic space that enables a plural, heterogeneous and open Public Sphere, even if only for four days a year.

 Please help us to create a sustainable KdK!